takalkartejas/website-controlled-robot/README.md

 https://user-images.githubusercontent.com/67382565/205706977-3247769d-ffae-4ec0-a7e8-25202fe1506b.mp4

-## Project Implementation Steps Taken
+## Steps taken to implement project

 1. Create a class which controls the robot movements
 2. Create a class which reads the data of ultrasonic sensor